woodjosh/EMI-Internship/README.md

 At this point, everything is properly shut down and the data can be analyzed.

 ### Visualize and analyze data in MATLAB
-The MATLAB scripts for analyzing the data can be found [here](https://github.com/woodjosh/EMI-Internship-MATLAB)
+The MATLAB scripts for analyzing the data can be found [here](https://github.com/woodjosh/EMI-Internship-MATLAB/Real Experiment Processing).
+First, run the [process real experiments script](https://github.com/woodjosh/EMI-Internship-MATLAB/Real Experiment Processing/process_real_experiments.m).
+Make sure to update all filenames at the top of the script so they point to the video file and bag file from the experiment(s) you are looking at and a good destination for the processed data.
+Once that script has completed, you can run the [plot real results script](https://github.com/woodjosh/EMI-Internship-MATLAB/Real Experiment Processing/plot_real_results.m).
+Again, make sure the file at the top of the script is the one you exported from the previous script.